-13.4.1 Job plans and variations to job plans should be agreed between the University employer, NHS employer and the clinical academic consultant after full discussion and with all parties using their best endeavours to resolve any issues arising.
-This should include referral for mediation by more senior management in the event of continuing disagreement between the clinical academic consultant and his/her immediate University or NHS managers.
+4.1 Job plans and variations to job plans should be agreed between the University Employer, NHS Employer and the senior academic GP after full discussion and with all parties using their best endeavours to resolve any issues arising.
+This should include referral for mediation by more senior management in the event of continuing disagreement between the senior academic GP and his/her immediate University or NHS managers.
 In such circumstances the process set out below will be followed: